pranavpandey/dynamic-ads/README.md

 > It uses [AndroidX][androidx] so, first [migrate][androidx-migrate] your project to AndroidX.
 <br/>It is dependent on Java 8 due to the dependency on [Dynamic Utils][dynamic-utils].
 <br/>Since v1.3.0, it is targeting Java 17 to provide maximum compatibility.
+<br/>Since v1.4.0, the minimum SDK is Android 4.4 (API 19) to comply with the latest policies.

 ---